bigooze/bigooze.github.io/_posts/2022-9-19-ZinefestReview.md

 ## WHAT I THINK I (and my tablemate) DID RIGHT, FROM THE VENDOR'S PERSPECTIVE

 I didn't have a ton of time to wander around for the sake of comparison.
 I know that I *could* have gone shopping; my wonderful wife was there and could cover for me, as well as my tablemate and trustworthy friend.
 But there was a regular stream of people checking out the table, and I was having fun talking to everyone and pitching my zines, making new friends with common interests.
 In my quick gander around the room, here's what I noticed that we were doing differently than other people.
 I want to point out that there were other all-star booths that were fucking slaying it and I was definitely not the top dog in the room or anything.
 This is just the stuff that I think contributed the most to our success.
+While it is advice, it's not prescriptive!
+I'm not the zinester police.
+If you're showing up with a few zines and a card reader, that's a big success.
+Having your stuff done and showing up to the event is 95% of the battle.
+If you find this writing unhelpful, commit it to the flames.

 ### **Observation 1**: We looked the part.
 My tablemate Shut Eye Press spent a lot of time crafting a brilliant tablecloth, and had eye catching table decorations along with their wares, and had professional-looking displays.
 I brought a bright orange jackolanter halloween tablecloth we bought, a bunch of strings of fairy lights, a 3-foot poseable skeleton decoration, and I made a big colorful posterboard sign with examples of my stickers.
 I spent a lot of time on the sign, for better or for worse, sketching things out and trying to make it look as professional as possible.
 My hand-lettering isn't terrible but it ain't professional, but I did my best.

 Point being, both my tablemate and I decorated our tables to the 9's, albeit with quite different aesthetics.
 Shut Eye Press looked really smart and slick and professional, Headless Rodeo looked more OTT carnie-core, but both of us stepped up our game and really looked legit and looked like we were taking it seriously.

 Both of us brought *a lot of stuff to sell* to completely fill our tablespace.
 At the start of the show, there was barely a square inch of our shared table that wasn't either decorated or populated with "product" for customers.
-I think this makes a difference... if you think about a retail setting, it looks better when the shelves look full than if they look like it's been cleaned out by zombie apocalypse preppers and there's one sad dented can of tuna left in the whole store.
+I think this makes a difference... if you think about a retail setting, it looks better when the shelves look full than if they look like it's been cleaned out by zombie apocalypse preppers and there's one sad dented can of tuna left in the whole store for you and your grubby found family to quarrel over.

 ### **Observation 2:** We said hello, and broke the ice.
 We said 'Hi' to basically every single passerby.
 Generally speaking, people are shy or don't really know how to talk to complete strangers.
 Now add to that general shyness not wanting to be put in a position where they have pressure to buy anything just because they're looking.
 It seemed beneficial to find a way to break the ice with strangers in order to make it less awkward to approach your table and have a look or have a chat.

-A few vendors weren't always engaging with people who passed by their booth, or if they did, they didn't seem to engage with people.
-They weren't serving face, maybe hoping that their stuff would sell itself (which works for some).
-But both of us (Shut Eye Press and Headless Rodeo) flexed our charisma muscles and came up with methods to draw people to us and break the ice, and remove the pressure to buy anything.
+Both of us (Shut Eye Press and Headless Rodeo) flexed our charisma muscles and came up with methods to draw people to us and break the ice, and remove the pressure to buy anything.

 Shut Eye Press had this brilliant idea of creating and bringing a stamp that said something along the lines of "zinefest 2022" & "shut eye press," and they brought some blank bookmarks they made so that anybody could come over and make a free bookmark.
 Every person who glanced toward their booth got an invitation to make a free bookmark.
 Even if they don't buy anything, the visitor has walked up to them, interacted with their table, and is leaving with a keepsake that has Shut Eye Press on it just in case they got curious to looked them up later.
 At least two people came to the table and said, "Oh yeah, I know you, I've bought your stuff before!"
 I can't imagine a better compliment as a vendor.